-Work study positions are offered to students who establish need through the Free Application For Federal Student Aid (FAFSA).
-However, positions are available to any student after the first week of classes Fall semester.
+Work-study positions are offered to students who establish need through the Free Application For Federal Student Aid (FAFSA).
+However, positions are available to any student after the second week of classes each fall semester.
 Students who establish need are given first priority for any positions that may be available.

 Students learn valuable skills that will help them become excellent employees.
 Student employment allows students to meet and work with staff, faculty, and administrators across campus.
 Students become an integral part of the university community.
 The student employment experience can help build an excellent resume.